 Latham team recognized as appellate court affirms previous decisions against the US Department of Justice's challenge to U.S. Sugar's purchase of Imperial Sugar.

 Lindsey Champlin counsels US and international companies on a range of antitrust issues, with a particular focus on securing antitrust clearances for all types of M&A transactions.

-She represents clients doing business in diverse industries, from the energy and automotive sectors to industrial equipment and machinery, advertising, and live entertainment.
+She represents clients doing business in diverse industries, from the energy and automotive sectors to industrial equipment and machinery, retail, advertising, and live entertainment.